tallguyjenks/DevLog/DevLog/terms.fin.md

 `Fin`ish

-Concludes the 4 step handshake to a graceful exit to a [[focus.networking.protocol.tcp]] connection
+Concludes the 4 step handshake to a graceful exit to a [[n.protocol.tcp]] connection